United States: Urbanization

+Most Americans live in suburbs and exurbs, such as Monroe Township, New Jersey, in the New York metropolitan area.

+About 82% of Americans live in metropolitan areas, particularly in suburbs and outer-ring exurbs; about half of those reside in cities with populations over 50,000.
+In 2024, 346 incorporated U.S. municipalities had populations over 100,000, 11 cities had more than one million residents, and four cities—New York City, Los Angeles, Chicago, and Houston—had populations exceeding two million.
+Some 56 U.S. metropolitan areas have one million or more residents.

+More recently, the fastest-growing metropolitan areas were in the South, while southern metros along the Mexican border and Gulf Coast metros susceptible to hurricanes declined the most in 2025.
+The New York metro area, which gained the most new residents in 2024, fell to 13th in 2025, due to a fall in immigrants.
+The top metro areas with rising populations in 2025 were Houston and Dallas–Fort Worth, followed by Atlanta, Phoenix and Charlotte.

 Language

 Most spoken languages in the U.S.

-While many languages are spoken in the United States, English is by far the most commonly spoken and written.
-De facto, English is the official language of the United States, and in 2025, Executive Order 14224 declared English official.
-However, the U.S. has never had a de jure official language, as Congress has never passed a law to designate English as official for all three federal branches.
+While many languages and dialects are spoken in the United States, English is by far the most commonly spoken and written.
+English was designated the official language of the United States by Executive Order 14224 in March 2025.
+However, the U.S. has never had a statutory official language, as Congress has never passed a law to designate English as official for all three federal branches.
 Some laws, such as U.S. naturalization requirements, nonetheless standardize English.
 Twenty-eight states and the United States Virgin Islands have laws that designate English as the sole official language; 19 states and the District of Columbia have no official language.
 Three states and four U.S. territories have recognized local or indigenous languages in addition to English: Hawaii (Hawaiian), Alaska (twenty Native languages), (Note: Inupiaq, Siberian Yupik, Central Alaskan Yup'ik, Alutiiq, Unanga (Aleut), Denaʼina, Deg Xinag, Holikachuk, Koyukon, Upper Kuskokwim, Gwichʼin, Tanana, Upper Tanana, Tanacross, Hän, Ahtna, Eyak, Tlingit, Haida, and Tsimshian) South Dakota (Sioux), American Samoa (Samoan), Puerto Rico (Spanish), Guam (Chamorro), and the Northern Mariana Islands (Carolinian and Chamorro).
 In total, 169 Native American languages are spoken in the United States.
 In Puerto Rico, Spanish is more widely spoken than English.

 According to the American Community Survey (2020), some 245.4 million people in the U.S. age five and older spoke only English at home.
 About 41.2 million spoke Spanish at home, making it the second most commonly used language.
 Other languages spoken at home by one million people or more include Chinese (3.40 million), Tagalog (1.71 million), Vietnamese (1.52 million), Arabic (1.39 million), French (1.18 million), Korean (1.07 million), and Russian (1.04 million).
-German, spoken by 1 million people at home in 2010, fell to 857,000 total speakers in 2020.
+German, spoken by 1 million people at home in 2010, fell to 881,000 estimated total speakers in 2020.